attilaszasz/di-weather-demo/README.md

 # di-weather-demo
-Demonstration of dependency injection in ASP.Net MVC using Autofac
+Demonstration of dependency injection in ASP.NET MVC using Autofac

+## v1
+Refactored starter ASP.NET MVC application to resemble a real life system